Thank you for signing up to . You will receive a verification email shortly.

 Meanwhile, Prince Edward, who is the Queen's youngest child, recalled the impact lockdown had on his parents.
 He said, "For them, life is so much about contact.
 It's so much about people and then suddenly that all stops."

-The couple, who live in Bagshot Park, Surrey with their daughter Lady Louise Windsor, 17, and son James, Viscount Severn, 13, have had extra media attention since the death of the duke of Edinburgh.
+The couple, who live in Bagshot Park (opens in new tab), Surrey with their daughter Lady Louise Windsor, 17, and son James, Viscount Severn, 13, have had extra media attention since the death of the duke of Edinburgh (opens in new tab).

-Speaking about stepping into the limelight as part of the Firm, Sophie said, “We’ve plodded along doing what we’re doing, hopefully doing it well.
+Speaking about stepping into the limelight as part of the Firm (opens in new tab), Sophie said, "We've plodded along doing what we're doing, hopefully doing it well.
 And then all of a sudden there’s a bit of a hiatus and things have changed a bit.

 "Naturally, the media are looking for people to fill the so-called void.
 If people want to pay more attention to what we're doing, then great."